-2. Store special ornaments with a photo or handwritten note telling it’s story
+2. Store special ornaments with a photo or handwritten note telling its story

 Decorating your tree will be a walk down memory lane as you pull out each ornament to hang upon the branches.

 Store meaningful ornaments with a photo or notes that go along with them.
-It doesn’t have to be an essay, perhaps just a handwritten note on the back of a photo.
+It doesn’t have to be an essay, perhaps just a handwritten note on the back of a photograph.
 Do this so that your precious family collection will continue to mean something to others when you’re gone.

 3. Chose an ornament representing every year

 I even started (that being the key word here) ornament collection scrapbooks for my kids so that I could pass on the stories of why each one exists.
-I’m inspired to complete those now.

 Remember that your kids will leave and take their ornament collection with them.
 Just make sure this won’t leave your tree bare and lifeless one day.
 I loved what this Mom did with her tree when her kids all left home.
 Why not start incorporating photo ornaments like this now?